pauldiez/iphone-photography/readme.md

 ## Comments

-Laravel is one of my favorite frameworks and I've been following it since its infancy.
+Laravel is one of my favorite frameworks!
+I've been following it since its infancy.
-This was my first time working in the framework and I enjoyed developing in it.
+This was my first time working in the framework and I very much enjoyed it.

 At first, I decided to build this project using repositories and interfaces.
 However, after reevaluating the scope of this project, I decided against that approach and refactored